DenzoNL/riplogchecker/README.md

 # Rip Log Checker
 A CD rip log checker package.
 Currently only supports EAC rip logs.

+## Notice - Alpha software
+This software is still very much in the alpha stage.
+It works as a proof of concept, but the checks that have been implemented, have been imported poorly.
+When you find an issue, please report it here on GitHub so it can be fixed.

+## TODO
+* Implement proper, reliable regexes.
+The current regexes simply do a hard check for a certain key value pair, they do not parse the actual values for a given key.

+* As a result of the previously mentioned TODO, parse EAC logs into a JSON object so other software can easily parse it.

+* Per-track CRC mismatch detection.
+It currently just checks if there is any.
+It doesn't list it per track.

+* Implementation of additional checks such as test-and-copy, accurate rip scores.

+* Colored output in both CLI and HTML.

 ## Installation

 ### With Composer